Cindy0202-mae/calculator-app-frontend/README.md

 - Displays the result of calculations in a user-friendly format.

 ### 2. History Management
-- View a list of past calculations, including the date and time for each.
+- View a list of past calculations, including the month for each.
 - Display the month of each calculation.
-- Delete individual history entries with a simple swipe.
+- Delete individual history entries.
 - Multi-select and delete multiple history entries at once, streamlining history management.

 ### 3. Responsive UI